hoondy/hoondy.github.io/_posts/2016-05-12-goodbye-wordpress-hello-jekyll.md

 I am happy to announce I've recently ported my blog from WordPress to Jekyll-based GitHub Pages.
 I've been a long time user of WordPress blog, hosted on a private web server from GoDaddy.
 About a month ago, I got a notification from GoDaddy saying they are retiring the web server I've been using for the past 6 years.
 They offered me the option to move all my contents to a new premium web server for free, but not for long.
 They said I would be automatically billed for this premium web hosting service after the first year.

-WordPress is great, but I've had many issues including:
+WordPress is great and served me well, but I've also had many issues including:

   * It updates quite frequently and everytime it does, it tends to break one or two plugins.
   * It was quite slow.
 It got slower and slower over time.